 Ashley started her journey after finding herself newly diagnosed with herpes while living in a new city.
 With no connections, and after searching on many online platforms, she wasn’t able to find any local support.
 It made her realize the full impact of the stigma.
 Feeling like she was the right person to make a difference, she took her passion for helping people by sharing her story.
 Starting off small, writing blog posts in women’s groups online, and after getting feedback from a handful of women who also felt alone, Ashley knew this was her new journey.

 The more open she was about having herpes, the more she was able to network.
 Eventually, Ashley was invited to join secret groups on Facebook.
 It was certainly nice to connect with locals, but she was not able to shake the feeling of loneliness.
 She knew she needed to do more.
-That’s when Ashley started a public Instagram and public a Facebook page – giving newly diagnosed people a chance to find her.
+That’s when Ashley started a public Instagram and a public Facebook page – giving newly diagnosed people a chance to find her.

 Having a more positive mindset is what helped her get through the tough times after her diagnosis and through life in general.
 Now she uses her photography and uplifting words to reach other people.
 However, this is just the beginning of her journey.
 She has goals of coaching other people and helping them look at life in a more positive way.